asim/aslam/posts/reminder.md

 as humans are here for a reason.
 The [Quran](https://quran.com) was sent as a reminder to the whole world.
 It was sent to remind us that we're here to worship God.
-We're here to do what he commanded and were engineered for.
-A lot of humanity has lost thay understanding or not even begun to understand.
+We're here to do what he commanded and we were engineered for.
+A lot of humanity has lost that understanding or not even begun to understand.
 While the Quran is 1400 years old, technology has only reached a place now that we can access it in any language instantly.
 Yet there still seems to be something holding us back from fully embracing it.
 The Quran